-- 1. The appeal in the Court of Appeal as a rule is examined on the basis of documents in chambers. - 2.
+- 1. The appeal in the Court of Appeal as a rule is examined based on documents in chambers. - 2.
 The chair of the judicial panel prepares the report and sets the date and hour for examining the case in chambers, ordering the notification of the parties.
-The court secretary duly notifies the parties of the composition of the judicial panel, the date, hour and place of the examination of the case at least 15 days in advance.
-The parties have the right, up to five days before the session of examination of the case, to make submissions in writing in connection with the causes raised in the appeal and the counter-appeal. - 3.
+The court secretary duly notifies the parties, according to the procedural rules on civil adjudication in the High Court, of the composition of the judicial panel, the date, hour and place of the examination of the case at least 15 days in advance.
+The parties have the right, up to five days before the hearing of examination of the case, to make submissions in writing in connection with the causes raised in the appeal and the counter-appeal. - 3.
 Minutes are kept by the judicial secretary of the examination of the case in chambers.

-Article 50 Decision of the Administrative Court of Appeal in chambers
+Decision of the Administrative Court of Appeal in chambers